Current Ministry Location – Central Pacific

 Sister Rosalinda Barrozo journeys with the struggles that migrants are facing, especially with the immigration law changes and increasing fees.
-In Hawaii, she works with Catholic Charities, helping clients petition for reunification with their families and stabilization of their immigration status.
+In Hawaii, she worked with Catholic Charities, helping clients petition for reunification with their families and stabilization of their immigration status.
 In 2003, the United States Conference of Catholic Bishops honored Sister Rosalinda for her more than twenty years of service in immigration and refugee work in the Diocese of Honolulu.

 Sister Rosalinda was born in Mangatarem, Pangasinan, Philippines.
 She entered Maryknoll in 1965 in Quezon City, Philippines.
-As an agriculturist, Sister Rosalinda served as an agricultural social worker and as a pastoral assistant in the Philippines in her first years of mission service.
+As an agriculturist, she served as an agricultural social worker and as a pastoral assistant in the Philippines in her first years of mission service.

 Sister Rosalinda was asked to supervise a group of Filipino lay missioners on Hawaii Island, which were “marvelous years of outreach to the Filipino people in twelve parishes staffed by the Maryknoll Fathers.”